insure logo

 6. Vehicle type

-The type of car you drive also affects your rates.
-Brand-new sports cars are likely to come with higher premiums than older models since insurers will factor in potential replacement costs when determining rates.
+New sports cars typically come with higher premiums than older models because insurers consider the potential replacement costs when setting rates.

 • Purchase price